sourcegraph/handbook/content/departments/engineering/teams/cody/cody-gateway/using.md

 ## Migrating from Anthropic/OpenAI completions

-> NOTE: This is most relevant for customers who adopted Cody completions prior to Sourcegraph 5.1.0.
+> [!NOTE] This is most relevant for customers who adopted Cody completions prior to Sourcegraph 5.1.0.

 Customers using another provider for completions can be migrated to Cody Gateway by first [provisioning access](#provisioning-access), then configuring `sourcegraph` as the completions provider and replacing `accessToken` with the provisioned product subscription access token.